vegaprotocol/vega/datanode/ratelimit/README.md

 ## WebSocket streams

 WebSocket connections use a different rate limiting mechanism.
 They are rate limited by a maximum allowed number of subscriptions per IP address.
-The default maximum is set to 250 connections, but note that this can be changed in the data node configuration.
+The default maximum is set to 250 connections.
+This can be changed in the following section of the data node configuration:

+[API]
+  Level = "Info"
+  ...
+  MaxSubscriptionPerClient = 250